Abijah Cheever: Early life

 Cheever was born on May 23, 1760, in Saugus.
 He was a descendant of Ezekiel Cheever, longtime headmaster of the Boston Latin School.
 Cheever spent much of his youth working on his family's farm.

 American Revolution

 On the evening before the Battle of Lexington and Concord, Cheever ran bullets from a mold over a fire for the muskets of his brothers, who took part in the battle the following day.

 In 1779 Cheever graduated from Harvard College.
 He then studied medicine and surgery under John Warren and obtained his M. D. in 1782.

-On May 13, 1782 Cheever was commissioned as a surgeon aboard Tartar, a ship fitted by the Commonwealth of Massachusetts for service in the American Revolution.
+On May 13, 1782 Cheever was commissioned as a surgeon aboard the Tartar, a ship fitted by the Commonwealth of Massachusetts for service in the American Revolution.
 On the ship's second voyage, it was captured by HMS Belisarius and Cheever was sent to a prison ship in New York Harbor.
 Once the war ended, Cheever was exchanged and returned to Massachusetts.